Walking the Western Algarve

 What you’ll love

-- Staying in the charming coastal town of Lagos
+• Staying in the charming coastal town of Praia da Rocha

 What’s included

-- A choice of 2 guided walks per day with local leaders (on walking days)
+• A choice of two walks a day with experienced local leaders

 Trip Notes